Clinical Laboratory Genetics and Genomics Fellowship

 This allows for exposure to:

-During training, fellows will undertake a two-week rotation in the Biochemical Genetics Laboratory at Nationwide Children’s.
-Fellows also attend various clinical rotations through Nationwide Children’s Clinical Genetics.
+During training, fellows will undertake various rotations to gain exposure across a breadth of clinical experiences.
+This includes a two-week rotation in the Biochemical Genetics Laboratory at Nationwide Children’s Hospital.
+Fellows also have the opportunity to perform a Maternal-Fetal Medicine rotation, and an adult Cancer Predisposition rotation at The Ohio State University.
+Fellows also attend various clinical rotations through Nationwide Children’s Clinics.

 Fellows will attend relevant graduate-level classes, as well as didactic lectures, genetics clinic, post-clinic conferences, journal clubs and research seminars offered by Nationwide Children’s Hospital and the Abigail Wexner Research Institute at Nationwide Children’s Hospital.